bensmithett/style/README.md

 - Watch & automatically recompile when you change a Sass file with `npm run webpack:watch`

 [Read about using Webpack to build CSS](http://bensmithett.com/smarter-css-builds-with-webpack/).

+## Contributing

+Please adhere to the existing code style.
+JavaScript that doesn't comply with [standard](http://standardjs.com/) will cause the build to fail.

+All issues, pull requests & code contributions must comply with the [Contributor Code of Conduct](./CODE_OF_CONDUCT.md)

+## License

+Style is released under the [MIT License](http://ben.mit-license.org/).